woksin-org/TypeScript.Build/Documentation/setup/_index.md

 {{% notice info%}}
+It is required to have a tsconfig.json and package.json in every package.

 All the source files must be sitting in a folder called 'Source'.
 Follow the structure given in the [examples](https://github.com/dolittle-tools/TypeScript.Build/tree/master/Examples)
-{{% /notice %}}

-{{% notice info%}}
 We recommend to have similar configurations (package.json, tsconfig.json) as the one provided under the [examples](https://github.com/dolittle-tools/TypeScript.Build/tree/master/Examples) of the project structure you want to use.
+The you're also free to override 'compilerOptions' settings yourself if you wish to, for example if you need to target a specific version of EcmaScript or need to allow javascript files.
 {{% /notice %}}